erolsumeyra/Yuz-Tanima/README.md

 # TRAVELING SALESMAN PROBLEM
 **Introduction**

-  The famous Traveling Salesman Problem is an important category of optimization problems that is mostly encountered in many areas of engineering and science.TSP is one such Np hard problem which is used for comparing different methods and algorithms in combinational optimization.
-It was defined in the 1800s by the British mathematician Thomas Kirkman and by the Irish mathematician W. R. Hamilton.TSP is a mathematical problem and focused on optimization.
+  The famous Traveling Salesman Problem is an important category of optimization problems that is mostly encountered in many areas of engineering and science.
+TSP is one such Np hard problem which is used for comparing different methods and algorithms in combinational optimization.
+It was defined in the 1800s by the British mathematician Thomas Kirkman and by the Irish mathematician W. R. Hamilton.
+TSP is a mathematical problem and focused on optimization.
 It has many applications in science and engineering.
 For example, in the manufacture of a circuit board, it is important to determine the best order in which a laser will drill thousands of holes.
 An efficient solution of the problem is reduce the costs for the manufacturer.

 **Description**